beito123/nbt/README.md

 # NBT

-Maybe This is a simple NBT reader.
+Maybe This is a simple NBT parser.

 ## Gets